KryptoIndeksen/binance-python/README.md

 ## Installation

+1. Clone or fork this repo.
+2. Get configuration file.
+Can be copied from

+> /config/example

+and into

+> /config
-Clone or fork this repo.
-Install and run this app with
+3. Install and run this app with

 ```shell
 pip3 install requirements.txt